 *Liberia is one of three countries at the heart of the Ebola outbreak currently causing serious alarm in West Africa.
 While the WHO has declared the end of the most recent outbreak of Ebola virus in Liberia, Travellers are advised to familiarise themselves with the disease and current health and travel advice for the country before travelling to Liberia.
 Some travel restrictions may be in place due to the Ebola outbreak.

 One of the poorest nations in Africa, and only recently emerging from a bloody civil war in which 300,000 of its people died, Liberia is a land boasting 350 miles (563km) of tropical beaches, with swathes of pristine wilderness and verdant rainforests.
 It may be on the mend under the highly regarded President Ellen Johnson Sirleaf, re-elected in peaceful elections in 2011, but sadly travel to Liberia is not generally recommended due to the political situation and lack of infrastructure.
-Travel experts like the UK Foreign Office advise against all travel to certain areas of the country.
+Travel experts like the UK Foreign Office currently advise against all travel to certain areas of the country.

 Foreigners are advised to travel only in an organised tour and never venture out alone.
-Gangs of former combatants are known to walk around the poorer areas of Monrovia while women should prepare themselves for plenty of unwanted attention and marriage proposals from local men.
-Health care facilities are sparse and diseases such as typhoid and malaria are very common.
+Gangs of former combatants are known to walk around the poorer areas of Monrovia causing trouble, and women should prepare themselves for plenty of unwanted attention and marriage proposals from local men.
+Health care facilities are limited and diseases such as typhoid and malaria are common.
 Travellers are advised to take care with their personal hygiene, as there are many health risks involved in everyday situations.